 Getting a straight answer on flooring cost is harder than it should be.
-You search online and find ranges so wide they’re basically useless. “$3 to $25 per square foot” doesn’t tell you anything.
-You call a couple of stores and get quotes that don’t include installation.
-You ask a contractor and get a number with no breakdown.
+You search online and find ranges so wide they are basically useless.
+You call a couple of stores and get quotes that do not include installation.
+You ask a contractor and get one number with no breakdown.

 This guide cuts through that.
-We’ll give you honest installed price ranges for hardwood, LVP, and laminate in the Salt Lake City area, walk you through what actually drives the price up or down, and make sure you know what to ask for before anyone starts pulling up your old floors.
+We will give you realistic installed price ranges for hardwood and waterproof laminate in the Salt Lake City area, walk through what drives the price up or down, and show why the final number should be built line by line around the actual rooms before you commit.

 What “Installed Price” Actually Means

-When you see a price per square foot at a big-box store, that’s almost always the material cost only.
-The installed price (what you’ll actually pay to have new floors in your home) includes several more line items:
+When you see a price per square foot at a big-box store, that is almost always the material cost only.
+The installed price includes several more line items:

-• Subfloor prep: leveling, patching, or moisture-treating the subfloor if needed
+- Subfloor prep: leveling, patching, or moisture treatment if needed

-• Old floor removal: pulling up what’s there now (carpet, tile, old laminate)
+- Old floor removal: pulling up what is there now

-• Underlayment: the padding layer that goes between your subfloor and the new flooring
+- Underlayment: the layer that sits between the subfloor and the new floor

-• Furniture moving: some installers include this, many don’t; always ask
+- Furniture moving: some installers include this, many do not, always ask

 Flooring Cost by Category